servo/servo/tests/wpt/web-platform-tests/web-animations/README.md

     Remember, even if we do need to make all tests take, say 200s each, text editors are very good at search and replace.

-*   Use the `assert_times_equal` assertion for comparing calculated times.
+*   Use the `assert_times_equal` assertion for comparing times returned from the API.
+This asserts that the time values are equal using a tolerance based on the precision recommended in the spec.
+This tolerance is applied to *both* of the values being compared.
+That is, it effectively allows double the epsilon that is used when comparing with an absolute value.

+    For comparing a time value returned from the API to an absolute value, use `assert_time_equals_literal`.
+This tests that the actual value is equal to the expected value within the precision recommended in the spec.

-    It tests times are equal using the precision recommended in the spec whilst allowing implementations to override the function to meet their own precision requirements.
+    Both `assert_times_equal` and `assert_time_equals_literal` are defined in a way that implementations can override them to meet their own precision requirements.

 *   There are quite a few bad tests in the repository.
 We're learning as we go.
 Don't just copy them blindly&mdash;please fix them!